apple/swift-configuration/Sources/Configuration/Documentation.docc/Guides/Choosing-reader-methods.md

 let dbUrl = config.string(forKey: "database.url", as: DatabaseURL.self)
 ```

+##### Integer-representable types

-You can automatically convert integer configuration values to other types using the `as:` parameter.
+You can also automatically convert integer configuration values to other types using the `as:` parameter.
 This works with:

 **Built-in convertible types:**